staticf0x/daylio-parser/docs/source/parser.rst

     .. py:method:: load_from_buffer(f) -> List[Entry]

-        Actually reads the entries from a CSV file.
+        Load entries from a file like object containing CSV data.

         :param f: A file-like object